cbkzxt/NFT-Marker-Creator/README.md

 Check out the following tutorial to learn how to generate good markers! https://github.com/Carnaux/NFT-Marker-Creator/wiki/Creating-good-markers

+Original repository is from @carnaux, we thank him so much and hope to keep this collaboration alive 😀.

 # Web version

 **Online version, ready to use: https://ar-js-org.github.io/NFT-Marker-Creator/**